badcafe/jsonizer/docs/USER_GUIDE.md

 This allow to get serializable data to send without producing a JSON string.
-Since such usage is ruled by the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) the `Date`s are preserved.
+Since such usage is ruled by the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) the `Date`s objects are preserved.

 However, the reviver can be applied on the data received in order to rebuild class instances, which is not possible by the structured clone algorithm.

-If you are not interseting of capturing the revivers, just use the default replacer :
+If you are not interesting on capturing the revivers, just use the default replacer :

 ```typescript
 const serializable = Jsoniser.REPLACER('', data); // key of data is ''